ibm-cloud-docs/log-analysis/export.md

 {:note: .note}

-# Exporting logs to local file
+# Exporting logs
 {: #export}

-You can export log data in JSONL format from an {{site.data.keyword.la_full_notm}} instance into a local file.
+You can export log data in JSONL format from an {{site.data.keyword.la_full_notm}} instance into a local file or to a terminal.
 You can export logs programmatically or from the IBM Log Analysis Web UI.
 {:shortdesc}

 Consider the following information when you export log data:
 * You export a set of log entries.
 To define the set of data that you want to export, you can apply filter and searches.
 You can also specify the time range.
 * From the Web UI, when you export logs, you get an email that is sent to your email address, with a link to a compressed file that includes the data.
 To get the data, you must click the link and download the compressed file.
-* When you export logs programmatically, you can choose to send an email or to stream logs in to your terminal.
+* When you export logs programmatically, you can choose to send an email or to write logs in to your terminal.
-* The compressed log file that contains the data that you want to export is available for a maximum of 48 hours.
+* The compressed log file that contains the data that you want to export is available for a maximum of 12 hours.
-* The maximum number of lines that you can export is 20,000.

-To make the `EU-DE (Frankfurt)` location `EU-Supported`, the web UI export functionality is not available.
-Also, you cannot use the API to export data to an email address.
-However, if you need to export data from this location, you can use the export API to export your data to a local file.
-{: important}
+* When you export logs, you have a limit of lines that you can export in a request.
+You can specify to export older lines or newer lines in case you reach the limit in the time range that you specify for the export.

 ## Exporting logs from the Web UI
 {: #ui}